jonnii/rfcs/docs/_decisions/20170112-an-rfc-process.md

 1. Create a `/docs` folder to contain your RFCs (you may need a `.gitkeep` if it's empty)

 ### Writing an RFC

+> tl;dr - write down decisions in markdown and open a pull request

 Writing an RFC should be as low ceremony as possible, by following the same workflow we do for code changes teaching this will be very easy to new